TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 22/Luke 22.4.md

 ---

-And he went away, and communed with the chief priests and captains, how he might deliver him unto them.
+He went away, and talked with the chief priests and captains about how he might deliver him to them.